cyrillkuettel/Libtorch-MobileSAM-Example/README.md

 unzip libtorch-cxx11-abi-shared-with-deps-1.13.0+cpu.zip
 ```

-Then, in the example-app, the first time you might have to run these commands:
+Then, in the example-app, the first time you might have to run these commands.
+ `DCMAKE_PREFIX_PATH` is required to be an absolute path!

 ```bash
 mkdir build
 cd build